Seeing Across Views: Benchmarking Spatial Reasoning of Vision-Language Models in Robotic Scenes: Details of Benchmark Construction

 In this appendix, we describe the construction details of each subtask included in our benchmark.
 As introduced in Appendix~\ref{appendixe:imagepairs}, we first obtained a large collection of high-quality image pairs from AgiWorld and BridgeV2 through automatic sampling and manual filtering.
 These image pairs serve as the common starting point for constructing the majority of subtasks, while the perspective identification task required a different setup and is discussed separately later in this section.

 For clarity, we organize this appendix by task category.
-We first present the four \textbf{spatial} subtasks, which assess multi-view scene understanding \emph{within robotic manipulation settings}: Cross-View Object Matching, Distance Judgement, Viewpoint Identification, and 3D Spatial Consistency.
-We then describe the four \textbf{robotic} subtasks, which evaluate \emph{action-centric decision making} built on that spatial understanding in the same settings: Action Planning, Step Execution, Trajectory Selection, and Affordance Recognition.
+We first present the four \textbf{spatial} subtasks, which focus on multi-view scene understanding: Cross-View Object Matching, Distance Judgement, Viewpoint Identification, and 3D Spatial Consistency.
+We then describe the four \textbf{robotic} subtasks, which extend spatial reasoning to manipulation scenarios: Action Planning, Step Execution, Trajectory Selection, and Affordance Recognition.
 Finally, we conclude with a summary that highlights the complementarity of these subtasks and provides an overview table (Table~\ref{tab:subtask_summary}).